AdiCha1597/ParentBridge/README.md

 - **User Registration**: Users can register with their details.
 - **User Login**: Users can log in and receive a JWT token for authentication.
 - **Profile Access**: Users can access their profile information.
+- **Update Profile**: Users can update their profile information.
+- **Get All Users**: Users can retrieve all user profiles.
+- **Delete User**: Users can delete their profiles.
 - **Protected Routes**: Certain routes are protected and require a valid JWT token.
+- **Validation and Error Handling**: Input validation and comprehensive error handling for all endpoints.

 ## Tech Stack